 - Jonathan

-The internal temperature of a pork tenderloin should reach 145° F.
+The internal temperature of a pork roast or loin should reach 145° F. Use a high quality meat thermometer to get an accurate reading.

 - Homemade Apple Cider is so good when made in your slow cooker!
 It’ll warm you from the inside out with amazing flavors.
 It’s a must-have fall drink and tastes so much better when you make it yourself.